ZDDduesseldorf/audioexplorer-data-processor/README.md

 All audio files are stored in WAV format.
 On import, each file is renamed to a unique identifier (UUID), ensuring consistent, collision-free filenames across all combined data sources.
 A JSON index is maintained alongside the audio files to track metadata and category/label assignments.

 ## Metadata
 The audio files used have been enhanced with additional information (metadata) that is readable by both humans and machines.
-The number of descriptive tags can vary depending on the source of the audio file.
+The number of descriptive tags can vary depending on the source of the audio file, but at a minimum require the following:
+- uuid
+- filename
+- label
+- category
+- source

-The following image shows an example (source: researchers at Oxford University): <br>
+The displayed image shows an example (source: researchers at Oxford University): <br>
 <br>
 <img width="469" height="247" alt="image" src="https://github.com/user-attachments/assets/13ddb813-73f0-4b3c-84cd-c18ff9731d49" />

-<br>This process was made possible with support/import from the Python library [pytaglib](https://pypi.org/project/pytaglib/).
+This process was made possible with support/import from the Python library [pytaglib](https://pypi.org/project/pytaglib/).

 ## Categories
 Categories group together audio files that share a strong resemblance ("alikeness").
 This kind of classification can be noticed in the metadata as well as in the frontend-visualisation.

+Note "Other":<br> This value is used in case a audio file doesn't fit any existing category, as a result any specifying information will be stored in the label-tag (no matter the origin/source).

+Note "Unknown":<br> The value "Unknown" represents a non-final variable.
+Audio files assigned to this category are intended for interactive measurement by frontend users.

 For a complete overview, check:
 [category_list.json](https://github.com/user-attachments/files/30744010/category_list.json)